 Delivery conditions are established in the tender dossier choosing between two options.
 The first one is DDP (Delivery Duty Paid), according to Incoterms established by the International Chamber of Commerce in 2010 (Art.
 16 General Conditions).
 DDP sets the widest obligation for the seller in respect of transportation and loss risks and damage associated with the goods: "the seller delivers the goods when the goods are placed at the disposal of the buyer, cleared for import on the arriving means of transport ready for unloading at the named place of destination.
 The seller bears all the costs and risks involved in bringing the goods to the place of destination and has an obligation to clear the goods not only for export but also for import, to pay any duty for both export and import and to carry out all customs formalities."
-This means that the seller delivers the goods to the buyer, cleared for import and not unloaded from any arriving means of transport at the named place of destination.
+This means that the seller delivers the goods to the buyer, cleared for import at the named place of destination.